 It’s also very helpful that the Sightseers movie opens with a title sequence with pins on a map and post-it notes of where the pair are travelling too.
 Granted, it doesn’t feature every location but it makes my job a lot easier.

 Tina and Chris’ first stop on their epic caravan adventure is… Crich Tramway Village in Matlock.
 A whole 30 minutes from Tina’s house.
 I shouldn’t judge but I kinda think the filmmakers want me to judge, you know?
 But you do you, boo.

 Crich Tramway Village is a great family day out, featuring the National Tram Museum’s collection of vehicles and a historical feel.
 You can even ride an old tram!
 Tina and Chris enjoy a cuppa in the onsite Tearooms, too.

-I’m not 100% sure on this Sightseers film location, but I thought I’d enter the few details I know just in case anyone reading can give more information.
+I’m not 100% sure about this Sightseers film location, but I thought I’d enter the few details I know just in case anyone reading can give more information.

 The continuity in the Sightseers film in terms of locations is like poetry to me.
 Chris and Tina (with a kidnapped dog in tow) drive down Winnats Pass, a mountain road in the Peak District, from the campsite towards the next filming location.
 This is exactly how you would travel between these two locations!

 Day two of their caravan caper starts bright and early with a visit to Blue John Cavern.
 These are limestone caves that are fully lit up so you can explore them fully and safely.
 Did you know the Blue John mineral is the rarest mineral in the UK and is only found at this cavern in Derbyshire?
 I think I should grab a kagool and join Chris and Tina on their road trip with killer tidbits like these.

 7. Fountains Abbey, Ripon